bardia-p/Concurrent-Filter/README.md

 Process: 1
 Process: 2
 P1 Did not swap
-P1 Did not swap
+P2 swapped C and 3
 Process: 3
-P1 Did not swap
-P2 swapped C and 3
 P1 swapped C and 2
 P3 swapped D and 3
 P1 swapped C and 1
+P1 Did not swap
 P3 swapped E and 3
 P3 swapped F and 3
-P1 Did not swap
 P2 swapped D and 2
 P3 swapped E and 2
+P3 swapped F and 2
+P3 Did not swap
 P1 swapped D and 1
-P3 swapped F and 2
+P3 Did not swap
+P1 Did not swap
 P2 swapped E and 1
-P1 Did not swap
 P3 swapped F and 1
-P1 Did not swap
 P3 Did not swap
 P1 Did not swap
 P2 Did not swap